 DURHAM, N.H. — Although 77 percent of all U.S. households now have at least one HDTV set, and 46 percent have more than one, only 30 percent of U.S. adults have heard of the newer Ultra HD TV technology and only one-third of them have ever seen one.

-The findings were part of a Leichtman Research Group study released late last week, indicating the consumer electronics industry has its work cut out in bringing the public up to Ultra HD speed.
+The findings were part of a Leichtman Research Group study released earlier this month, indicating the consumer electronics industry has its work cut out in bringing the public up to Ultra HD speed.

 Of the 10 percent of people who have seen an Ultra HDTV, 28 percent are “very interested” in buying one and 15 percent of all who have heard of it are “very interested” in getting it, the study found.

 Similar to another recent CEA consumer study on Ultra HDTV awareness, the findings suggest the need to get consumers into stores to see an Ultra HD demonstration.

 On a positive note, 77 percent of homes now have at least one HDTV and 46 percent have more than one, where just five years ago, 34 percent of U.S. homes reported having an HDTV and 11 percent had more than one.

 That indicates that when consumers catch on to new high-resolution TV technology, they do so quickly.
 But complicating matters for TV retailers and manufacturers is that a tremendous number of sets were sold into homes in that short five-year span, indicating that the HDTV replacement cycle may not be as urgent as some other studies have suggested.

 About 72 percent of TV sets used in HD households are HDTVs.
 Including non-HDTV households, 59 percent of all television sets used in U.S. households are HDTVs — up from 34 percent in 2010, 18 percent in 2008, and 3 percent in 2004.